 Community Property States

-The same for properties owned by family members or friends as joint tenants with rights of survivorship.
 The decedent's property interest transfers automatically to the joint tenant.
-A TOD deed may still make sense in this situation if both parties are willing to list the same person on the deed as their beneficiary.
+This is the case for properties owned by family members or friends as joint tenants with rights of survivorship.
+A TOD deed may still make sense if both parties are willing to list the same person on the deed as their beneficiary.

 Tenants in Common

-- The beneficiary does not have any legal interest in the property until you pass away, so the beneficiary's creditors won't be able to place a lien on the property until the deed becomes effective.
+- The beneficiary does not have any legal interest in the property until you pass away.
+The beneficiary's creditors won't be able to place a lien on the property until the deed becomes effective.

 - Probate is not required to transfer the property.
-Avoiding probate can be a big benefit as the probate process can be time-consuming and costly.
+Avoiding probate can be a big benefit as the probate process can be time-consuming and costly if you own property.

-- If you hold property in another state, it's easier to transfer property using a TODD than to have to open an ancillary probate proceeding.
+- If you hold property in another state, it's easier to transfer property using a TOD deed than to have to open an ancillary probate proceeding.

 If the deceased person's estate has unsatisfied debt, debtors can force the sale of the property to pay the debt.
-It is part of the estate of the original owner and does not automatically transfer to the new owner.
+It is part of the original owner's estate and does not automatically transfer to the new owner.

 TOD properties don't count toward probate, but they may still be part of the valuation of an estate for estate tax purposes.

-As with almost any kind of inheritance, a transfer-on-death deed can be challenged in probate court.
-A loved one who thought they were going to inherit a family property in a will may be surprised to discover this joint ownership in a TODD.
-They could challenge the validity of the deed or argue that you lacked full mental capacity when you drafted it.
+Like most forms of inheritance, an interested party can challenge a transfer on death deed in probate court.
+A loved one who thought they would inherit a family property in a will may be surprised to discover joint ownership in a TOD deed.
+They could challenge the deed's validity or argue that you lacked full mental capacity when you drafted the TOD deed.